Sitanshu-Mishra/BI-Dashboard/README.md

 This Repo contains POC of Power BI dashboard work and development.
 This includes pdf file for presentation of the dashboard contents.
-Clustering graph added in the dashboard as a unique feature in Power-BI
+Clustering graph added in the dashboard as a unique feature in Power-BI which can cluster the result into desired section.